jknapp25/exogenesis/story.md

 For this moment there was nothing else in their world, it had been ravished.
 It had degraded, it was abandoned, and they were now separate, somewhere else.
 In a place where connection was possible, where the deep yearnings of their souls could actually be met.

-He trembled in front it's tiny words, like everything was now changing.
+He trembled in front of it's tiny words, like everything was now changing.

 You - are - like me.
 He whispered.